joesan/joesan-me/content/navo/_index.md

 - <a href="" target="_blank">The Arduino Project</a>

 This is a WIP, and I will update it as and when I get time to work on this project!
-Feel welcomed to read through some tutorials / blogs as seen below!
+Feel welcomed to read through some tutorials [here](/tags/navo/)!